 Another example of stellar customer experience can be found at Viking Range, headquartered in Greenwood, Mississippi, USA.
 Viking markets its kitchen appliances and tools not as products but as “the culinary lifestyle.”
 To help customers experience this lifestyle, Viking offers cooking schools across the United States.

 More than 77,000 people have visited Viking cooking schools over the past several years.
 Every dollar guests spend on Viking’s cooking classes earn discounts on Viking products through the company’s rewards program.
 Ultimately, those rewards are paid right back to Viking in the form of customer loyalty and word-of-mouth product endorsements.
-In a 2006 Fortune magazine study of “breakaway brands” by Landor Associates, Viking ranked second only to Apple’s iPod for most growth in “brand strength,” based on consumer perceptions of variables including awareness and esteem over
+In a 2006 Fortune magazine study of “breakaway brands” by Landor Associates, Viking ranked second only to Apple’s iPod for most growth in “brand strength,” based on consumer perceptions of variables including awareness and esteem over a three-year period.

 “Our founder and CEO, Fred Carl, has always considered Viking to be a lifestyle brand, and we wanted to bring that brand to life for our customers in a fun, vibrant, relevant way through experiential, customer-facing, bricks-and-mortar locations,” says Jane Crump, public relations manager at Viking.
 “The idea for our cooking schools was born after Fred asked some of us to visit a Land Rover dealer in Dallas that offered an experiential test-drive course that really put their vehicles through their paces over rocky terrain.
 Fred said, ‘That’s what I want to do with a culinary concept,’ and the Viking Cooking Schools were born.”